Cycling Andong to Sangju

 Day 1 – Andong 29 March

-The bus to Andong from Dong Seoul Terminal (east) left 08:10 and arrived at Andong Chogyo (안동초교) in town at 11:15.
-This is the second stop; the bus waits 20 minutes at the main Andong bus terminal before going into town.
+The bus to Andong from Dong Seoul Terminal (east) left 08:10 and arrived at Andong Chogyo (안동초교) in town at 11:15 (Note: this is the second stop; the bus waits 20 minutes at the main Andong bus terminal before going into town).
 I was on river by 11:30 and cycled east on the north bank to Hobanjeong (호반정) for some noodles (들깨국시(&미니비빔밥) with a mini bibimbab.
 Nice, although I ordered the large portion by mistake!

 After the food, I went opposite to Wolyeong Park (월영공원) to see the river.
-Back on the bike I cycled east, intending to explore the dam, but the park leading to it was closed for construction.
+Then I cycled east, intending to explore the dam, but the park leading to it was closed for construction (damn dam…).
 It was 12:30 and I headed back west, crossed the bridge to the south side, and wandered around the entrance of Andong Folk Village (안동시립박물관) (this is the smaller folk village, not the huge one further west out of town).
-I walked my bike up a hill to Gurume/396 Cafe (구름에 396커피) but it was really busy so I decided not to stay.
-It looked nice and served filter coffee; I was wondering why it was so crowded with families then realised (dumbly) this wasn’t a ‘busy Monday’ but a quiet Sunday!
+I walked my bike up a hill to Gurume/396 Cafe (구름에 396커피) but it was really busy so decided not to stay.
+It looked very nice, though, and they even served filter coffee!
+I was wondering why it was so crowded with families, then realised that my brain was thinking this was a Monday (my usual day off), but of course it would be busy as it’s a Sunday…

 Next, about 13:15, I went to Wolyeonggyo Bridge (월영교); this is apparently the longest wooden bridge in Korea (although it’s in top of a metal frame(!?).
 I got my Andong Dam cycle path passport stamp, then walked across the bridge.
 It’s a pretty cool bridge with nice views.
 There are a lot of trails in the area along the river, the hills, and to the folk village I’d just been to; things to do on a non-cycling trip.